 Breaking Down a Slip ad Fall Accident

-If you have been injured in a slip-and-fall-type injury, there are some things that you need to know in order to be compensated for the damages you have suffered.
+If you have been injured in a slip-and-fall-type accidents, there are some things that you need to know in order to be compensated for the damages you have suffered.
 Personal injury and tort law are complicated subjects with a simple goal, make those who were negligent pay for the harm they caused an unsuspecting other.

 As you read about slip-and-fall-type claims, you may be confused by the similar-sounding terms or all the legal-speak that is necessary, but still difficult to understand.
 This article will clarify what a slip-and-fall is, the various types, what you should do if you are injured, and how to proceed with collecting damages so you are not stuck with a debt you do not owe.